eyupilhan/My-Projects/README.md

 This repository contains my early AWS, Flask, and DevOps practice projects completed during my learning journey.

+As my portfolio evolved, larger and more comprehensive projects were moved into their own dedicated repositories to improve organization and showcase production-oriented work.

+## Projects Included

+* Project01 – Flask Hello World
+* Project02 – Flask Jinja Templates
+* Project03 – Flask Routing
+* Project04 – Flask Forms (GET & POST)

+## Moved to Dedicated Repositories

+The following projects have been separated into standalone repositories:

+* **aws-devops-capstone-project**
+* **aws-ec2-static-website-cloudformation**
+* **flask-sql-email-app**

-Larger and production-oriented projects have been moved to their own dedicated repositories as part of my GitHub portfolio.
+These repositories are maintained separately as part of my professional GitHub portfolio.

-# My-Projects## Featured Project

-### AWS DevOps Capstone Project

-A highly available Django blog application deployed on AWS using VPC, ALB, Auto Scaling, EC2, RDS, S3, Lambda, DynamoDB, CloudFront and Route 53.

-Path: `Project10-AWS-Capstone`